nmoreau/ethereumsamples/README.md

 [Lesson 9](https://github.com/smartcontractkit/full-blockchain-solidity-course-py#lesson-9-erc20s-eips-and-token-standards) from [Patrick Alpha YouTube Video Lesson 9](https://youtu.be/M576WGiDBdQ?t=30225)
 - Using Open Zepplin and requires use of Brownie.
 Too tedious and switching to using Remix with github imports
 - Moved back to a simple way to create a Token in Remix using [this tutorial](https://www.youtube.com/watch?v=E0guSeAlJFk) from DappHero
+- Still using [Open Zepplin](https://docs.openzeppelin.com/contracts/4.x/) smart contract library to boostrap ERC20, ERC721 (NFT), ERC777 (newest flavor of ERC20), and ERC1155 (a new multi token standard)
 - See my projects files here : [ERC20](./ERC20/)
   - Create a contract and deploy
-  - Deployed contact needs to be verified for the syntax to be exposed publicly
   - NMoreauToken contract deployed [Here](https://rinkeby.etherscan.io/address/0x1f7b45feeb114db4064133320739c51f25984cbf) on Rinkeby
+  - Contact needs to be verified for the syntax to be exposed publicly.
+See example with [Tether contract](https://etherscan.io/address/0xdac17f958d2ee523a2206206994597c13d831ec7#readContract)
 - Playing with Web3.js to interact with the contact - See [Web3.js](https://web3js.readthedocs.io/en/v1.5.2/) and my [samples](./Web3/)
   - Running Js required to have the wallet connected to execute queries (readonly)
   - Syntax from remix : ```remix.execute()```